Elliptic dimers on minimal graphs and genus 1 Harnack curves: Invariance under elementary transformations

 \section{Invariance under elementary transformations}

-Dimer configurations behave in a controlled way with respect to a couple of elementary transformations of bipartite graphs.
-They were first considered by Kuperberg, and later by Propp (see \emph{e.g.}~\cite{Propp}), who coined the term \emph{urban renewal}.
-In the present work, we focus on the equivalent set of moves considered by Goncharov-Kenyon in~\cite{GK} (see also~\cite{Thurston,Postnikov}), and called \emph{shrinking/expanding of a~$2$-valent vertex} and \emph{spider move}.
-They are illustrated in Figure~\ref{fig:elementary}.
+{The dimer model on a bipartite graph behaves in a controlled way with respect to elementary transformations/moves of the underlying graph, see for example~\cite{Thurston,Postnikov}.
+In this section, we focus on two such moves, \emph{shrinking/expanding of a~$2$-valent vertex} and \emph{spider move}, that are relevant for minimal graphs, see Figure~\ref{fig:elementary}.
+These two moves were first considered by Kuperberg~\cite{Kuperberg}, then Propp~\cite{Propp} who coined the name \emph{urban renewal}.
+As mentioned in Section~\ref{sec:tt-per}, Goncharov and Kenyon~\cite{GK}, relying on the work of Thurston~\cite{Thurston}, proved that two minimal graphs on a torus have the same Newton polygon if and only if they are related by a sequence of these two moves.}

+The aim of this section is to study which dimer models are invariant under these elementary transformations. { Before doing so, let us make a preliminary remark: throughout this section, and unlike in the rest of this article, the symbol~$\Gs$ denotes a \emph{finite} bipartite planar graph, and~$\Ks$ an arbitrary Kasteleyn operator, not necessarily Fock's elliptic operator.
+Also, it is convenient to undertake this study in the more general context of ``dimer models'' with arbitrary (non-necessarily positive) weights.

+Recall that a dimer model on a finite, bipartite, planar graph~$\Gs$ comes with an edge weight function, defining a partition function which can be expressed using face weights as described in Equation~\eqref{eq:Z-face}.
+Also, the choice of a Kasteleyn orientation on~$\Gs$ leads to an associated Kasteleyn matrix which defines an operator~$\K\colon\CC^{\Bs}\to\CC^{\Ws}$, where~$\Bs$ and~$\Ws$ denote the set of black and white vertices of~$\Gs$, respectively.
+Note that any such Kasteleyn operator~$\Ks$ allows to recover the face weights in the obvious way.
+Therefore, it makes sense to study the invariance of the face-weight partition function via conditions on the coefficients of~$\Ks$, and this is what we will do. }

+This invariance is with respect to \emph{local moves} of the underlying graph, so the { Kasteleyn coefficients (or equivalently, the weights) of edges not affected by these moves should remain unchanged, and those of edges affected by the move should be chosen so that the face-weight partition function remains unchanged.
+As a consequence, in the probabilistic setting (i.e.\ when the edge weights are positive), the Boltzmann probability of events not affected by these moves are invariant.
+Examples are explicitly carried out in~\cite[Section 11]{Postnikov}, see also~\cite[Theorem 4.7]{GK} for the urban renewal move.

-The aim of this section is to study which dimer models are invariant under these elementary transformations.
-We will show that this invariance is equivalent, in some precise sense, to the corresponding Kasteleyn coefficients (considered as functions of the train-track half-angles) being antisymmetric and satisfying Fay's identity in the form of Corollary~\ref{cor:FayFock}.
-As a consequence, we obtain that the dimer model with weights given by~\eqref{def:Kast_elliptic} is invariant under these moves, a fact already obtained in another form by Fock (see~\cite[Proposition~1]{Fock}).
+In a nutshell, we will show that, assuming that the Kasteleyn coefficients are functions of the train-track angles, this invariance is equivalent to the corresponding Kasteleyn coefficients being antisymmetric and satisfying Fay's identity in the form of Corollary~\ref{cor:FayFock} (see Corollary~\ref{cor:2-valent} and Theorem~\ref{thm:spider} below for the precise statements).
+In particular, the dimer model with weights given by~\eqref{def:Kast_elliptic} is invariant under these moves, a fact already obtained in another form by Fock (see~\cite[Proposition~1]{Fock}).